 Gunner’s Libation: Good Gifts

-Black Friday is upon us, so it's time to start thinking about holiday gifts.
-For real.
-Below are one idea for "cooks who like to drink."
+December is here, so now is the time to shop for holiday gifts.
+Below is an idea for "cooks who like to drink."
 More ideas to follow next week …

-Grand Mayan Tequila: The first time that I saw Grand Mayan Ultra Aged Tequila was about 10 years ago.
-I was at a liquor store in Los Angeles and I was struck by the beautiful hand-painted ceramic decanter.
-I gambled and bought the bottle based on looks alone and boy, oh boy, was I rewarded.
-The color, aroma and smooth taste rival my favorite aged bourbons for choice sipping.
-Deep with nutty caramel, vanilla and blue agave notes, this is tequila that you sip neat.
-The deep dark color comes from a blend of 3-, 4- and 5-year-old tequilas that have been aged in American and French oak casks.
-The Ultra Aged takes 10 years to produce from agave plant to bottle.
-The Ultra Aged has a younger sibling, the award-winning Grand Mayan Silver.
-It is triple distilled, resulting in a crystal-clear spirit that is the cleanest silver tequila that I have ever tasted.
-The sparkling fresh 100 percent blue agave tequila is perfect for drinking over ice with a splash of citrus or mixing into almost any cocktail.
-It also comes in a very handsome black and white hand-painted ceramic Talavera bottle created by Mexican artists honoring the history and tradition of Mexico.
-From my first taste of Grand Mayan a decade ago, I have had my eyes open for that bottle but I couldn't find it outside of Los Angeles — that is until now.
-Luckily for the rest of the country, Grand Mayan is now distributed nationally by MS Walker and at http://www.binnys.com .
-The cost is $100 for the Ultra Aged, $70 for the Silver.
+Little Book "The Easy" Blended Straight Whiskey: Fans of Booker's bourbon will love Little Book.
+It was released in October from Freddie Noe, son of seventh-generation beam master distiller Fred Noe.
+I am a personal fan of Booker's and a huge fan of American whiskey, so I couldn't wait to taste Freddie Noe's first release in the Little Book series.
+The new limited-release whiskey is Little Book "The Easy."
+It is aptly named as it goes down easy.
+Smooth and rich and perfectly balanced, it is destined to become a fast favorite.
+Freddie drew inspiration from the classic components of bourbon to create his first-ever whiskey expression.
+It features uncut and unfiltered Kentucky straight bourbon blended with corn whiskey, rye whiskey and malt.
+As Freddie takes on an expanding role in the family business, Little Book is a nod to what he's learned so far from the generations of distillers before him especially his grandfather, legendary distiller Booker Noe.
+Little Book "The Easy" is available nationwide for $79.99 for a 750-ml bottle and at http://www.binnys.com.
+If you miss it, take heart because the distillery plans to release a new expression every fall.

 Recommended Stories For You